 If you choose to adopt this Voluntary Integration Process and Requirements Guide for use in your own organizations, please acknowledge the Central East LHIN by noting “This Guide was developed by Central East Local Health Integration Network and used with their permission.”

 A health service provider may take the initiative to integrate services.
 If the intended integration involves services that are at least partially funded by the Central East LHIN, the health service provider must provide the Central East LHIN with “notice” before taking further action toward the integration.
 In response to the notice, the Central East LHIN is given the authority under the Local Health Services Integration Act, 2006 (LHSIA) to decline all or part of the health service provider initiated voluntary integration if it is considered to be in conflict with the Integrated Health Service Plan (IHSP) or the public interest.
-Health service providers who have questions or require assistance with this process can contact Barry Hyde, Lead – Central East LHIN Project Management Office, e-mail: firstname.lastname@example.org or Tel: (289) 200-1062.
+Health service providers who have questions or require assistance with this process can contact the Central East LHIN at firstname.lastname@example.org.

 BACKOFFICE INTEGRATION - posted December 7, 2010